top of page

 Google Drive: You use Google Cloud Platform's cloud storage when you save or share a document on Google Drive.

-Dropbox: Dropbox offers cloud storage solutions, allowing users to store and share files seamlessly across devices.
+Dropbox: Dropbox provides cloud storage solutions, enabling users to store and share files seamlessly across multiple devices.

-Apple iCloud: Apple's iCloud service offers cloud storage and computer capacity, allowing users to backup and synchronise their data across various devices.
+Apple iCloud: Apple's iCloud service provides cloud storage and computer capacity, enabling users to back up and synchronize their data across multiple devices.

 Spotify: Streaming music on Spotify relies on cloud infrastructure to deliver content to users instantly.